 For £15 I can create a page on my website to advertise your property, and send out a mail-out to everyone on my mailing list.
 You or your estate agent will need to provide the photos and text.

 I am an experienced and qualified house history researcher with a PGDip in Local and Family History.
 I love local history and family history, and I have a particular interest in canal heritage and WW1.
 I have researched literally hundreds of houses and families.
 I am happy to help with genealogy and house history projects in my spare time.
 I charge £100 for 8 hours or £300 for 30 hours plus one site visit and one archive visit.

 I have a Post Graduate Diploma in Local and Family History which included the following modules:

 - Skills And Sources for Family And Local History In England

 - Oral History

-- Research Assistant for a high profile national fundraising campaign, selecting archive content with strong media potential and obtaining clearances from copyright holders.
+- Selecting archive content with strong media potential for a high profile national fundraising campaign, and obtaining clearances from copyright holders.

-- All of these roles involved social media activity, with achievements ranging from increasing Twitter followers from 72 to over 1800, to filming a 'behind the scenes' video.
+- Social media management, increasing Twitter followers from 72 to over 1800, and filming a 'behind the scenes' video.